Learning Deep Parameterized Skills from Demonstration for Re-targetable Visuomotor Control: Related Work

-There has also been work in imitation learning that takes raw sensory data from human demonstrations and learns robot motor controls \citep{visualattention, SelfDriving, spatialautoencoder, endtoendvisuomotorpolicies, levinehandeye, rlwithnorewardengineering, vecerik, Zhang2017DeepIL}.
-Our model specifically takes inspiration from the behavioral cloning algorithm proposed by \citet{Zhang2017DeepIL} which learns to map input RGB/depth sensor data to subsequent linear and angular velocities for the end-effector.
-While these methods could generalize to unseen variations of the task when there was one possible goal in the visual frame, we found that they failed to generalize in the presence of multiple targets.
+Work in end-to-end deep visuomotor skill learning has attempted to use raw sensory data from human demonstrations to learn robot motor control policies for a wide range of tasks \citep{spatialautoencoder, endtoendvisuomotorpolicies, levinehandeye, rlwithnorewardengineering, vecerik, Zhang2017DeepIL, visualattention, CodevillaSelfDriving}.
+Our model specifically takes inspiration from the behavioral cloning algorithm proposed by \citet{Zhang2017DeepIL} which learns to map input RGB/depth sensor data to subsequent linear and angular velocities for a robot's end-effector.
+While these methods could generalize to unseen variations of the task with one possible goal in the visual frame, they fail to generalize in the presence of multiple targets.
 For example, the behavioral cloning algorithm presented in \citet{Zhang2017DeepIL} would require 30 minutes worth of demonstrations for each button resulting in 270 minutes worth of demonstrations for nine buttons.
+Furthermore, since the skills learned are not parameterized by a task or goal parameter, a \textit{different skill} must be trained and selected for each variation of the task.
+However, our approach is able to train \textit{one} skill that can be varied depending on the task.

+A similar approach to ours that also integrates parameterized skill learning and deep visuomotor skill learning was recently proposed by \citet{CodevillaSelfDriving}.
+Their method of \textit{conditional imitation learning} trains a deep visuomotor skill that varies with a \textit{command input} provided to the network in addition to the sensory inputs.
+However, their command input is used effectively only as a selector between different previously-trained behaviors.
+Specifically, they provided strings such as 'left', 'right' and 'straight' as command inputs to change the behavior of an autonomous vehicle.
+By contrast, our method can use the input goal-parameter to not only select previously-trained behaviors, but also smoothly generalize to novel instances of the behavior.
+In this way, our work can be seen as an extension of conditional imitation learning.
+Furthermore, our network architecture and application domain are significantly different to those of \citet{CodevillaSelfDriving}.

+Ideas within goal-based Reinforcement Learning are also similar to those behind our work.
+Prior work has focused on learning a policy $\pi(a|s,g)$ that outputs actions conditioned both on the current state and goal state that maximizes the probability of reaching the goal quickly \citep{Schaul2015UniversalVF, GhoshActReprGoalConditioning, HeldAutomaticGoalGeneration, DBLP:GoalGAIL}.
+However, these methods are only applicable when the goal is a state within the agent's state-space.
+By contrast, our method is applicable to situations where the goal is not necessarily a state and may be described arbitrarily.
+Additionally, even though our evaluation and discussion focus on \textit{goal-parameterization} for robot learning, our method can handle more general parameterizations of a task.
+For instance, our method can support parameterizations that correspond to physical aspects of a task and enable transfer across tasks as in \citet{YuUniversalPolicyOIS}.